-With its highly skilled workforce, renowned educational institutions, and high quality of life, Mercer County ranks as one of the most attractive locations to call home and to open a business.
-From the retail industry to the service sector, Mercer County offers customers a large variety of quality products and services.
-Today, Mercer County is proud to be the home to approximately 4,000 independently owned and operated businesses.
+With its highly skilled workforce, renowned educational institutions and high quality of life, Mercer County ranks as one of the most attractive locations to call home and to open a business.
+From the retail industry to the service sector, Mercer County offers customers a variety of quality products and services.
+Today, Mercer County is proud to be home to approximately 4,000 independently owned and operated businesses.
 These businesses are the backbone of the Mercer County business community.

 In turn, these local businesses invest their dollars back into the local economy.
 They purchase inventory and services from throughout the region and employ local residents.
 Although there are many studies that clearly substantiate the importance of these businesses, two statements demonstrate profoundly the "buy local" concept.

 - For every $100 spent at a chain, there is a $14 return to the community.
 For every $100 spent at a local business, there is a return of $45 to the community.